flugg/fansasstic-library/readme.md

 ```
 npm install fansasstic-library --save-dev
 ```

-## Philosofy
-There are tons of Sass libraries out there, some of which are very robust and well tested.
-Why another Sass library?
-Well, instead of importing tons of different libraries for every new Sass project I started, I was looking for a more unified experience.
-I wanted an extensive library that made Sass even stronger than it already is, by including many useful functions that Sass doesn't already bring out of the box.

 __Note:__ The library doesn't use namespaces on function names because I wanted it to streamline it as much as possible with the exisiting functions Sass brings by default.
 This may cause collision with existing function names if you're going to use the library with other Sass libraries that doesn't use namespaces or you create your own custom functions, so please be aware of that.